pk-auth WebAuthn on the JVM

 What pk-auth is not

 • An identity provider.
-No OIDC discovery doc, no SAML, no admin console.
-It is the credential part of your identity story.
+No OIDC discovery, no SAML, no admin console — you keep your users table.

 • A SaaS.
 It is a JAR you compile into your app.
 Nothing leaves your servers; no external billing or callout.